 If seeing the Northern Lights is on your bucket list, then you’ll want to visit Norway in the winter.
 Late September to early April are the best months to view the Aurora Borealis, and the further north you travel, the better your luck will be.
 Located 217 miles above the Arctic Circle, Tromso is considered the Northern Lights Capital of the World, and it’s one of the best places on Earth to see this natural phenomenon.

 How Much is a Trip to Norway?
 Money-Saving Tips

-With some careful planning and travel safety measures there are ways that you can travel without draining your pockets.
+Norway is an expensive country, and while it may not be the most budget-friendly place to visit, with some careful planning and travel safety measures there are ways that you can travel without draining your pockets.

 Here are a few money-saving tips to keep in mind: